Brendan Carr (physician): Federal appointments and policy roles

+Mount Sinai Health System

+In 2020, Carr was elected to the National Academy of Medicine while serving as Chair of Emergency Medicine at Mount Sinai.
+He received the "Chair of the Year" Award from the Emergency Medicine Residents' Association in 2022.

+In 2024, he became Chief Executive Officer and the Kenneth L. Davis, MD, Distinguished Chair of the Mount Sinai Health System, while continuing as a professor of emergency medicine.
+In this role he oversees strategy, operations, and business development for the system, including its hospitals, ambulatory network, and the Icahn School of Medicine.

 Research

-Carr's work is focused on how emergency care system design impacts outcomes in unplanned critical illnesses such as trauma, stroke, sepsis, and cardiac arrest.
-His research funding has focused on trauma system outcomes and planning for both adults and children, emergency systems of care, telemedicine, and the use of population-based outcomes measurements in order to improve outcomes for emergency conditions.
+Carr's research examines how emergency care system design and regionalization influence outcomes for patients with unplanned critical illness, including trauma, stroke, sepsis, and cardiac arrest.
+His work has addressed trauma system planning for adults and children, emergency systems of care, and the use of population-based outcome measures to evaluate emergency care delivery.

+He is widely cited for work on telemedicine and emergency care, including a 2020 New England Journal of Medicine perspective on telemedicine during the COVID-19 pandemic.

 Grants and foundation support

-Carr served as Principal Investigator for severall R01 and R03 research awards from AHRQ, the CDC, and the National Institutes of Health, examining trauma systems, geography of acute care, and regional cardiac arrest outcomes and systems of care.
+Carr has served as principal investigator on research grants from the Agency for Healthcare Research and Quality (AHRQ), the Centers for Disease Control and Prevention (CDC), and the National Institutes of Health (NIH), focusing on trauma systems, geography of acute care, and regional cardiac arrest outcomes and systems of care.

-Awards, honors, and positions
+Awards and honors

-Carr has received a number of awards, including the Society for Academic Emergency Medicine Young Investigator Award, the American College of Emergency Physicians Young Physician Leadership Fellowship, the Golden Apple Teaching Award from the University of Pennsylvania, Best Manuscript from the Eastern Association for the Surgery of Trauma, and Top Docs of Philadelphia.
-In 2022, he received the “Chair of the Year Award" from the Emergency Medicine Residents' Association (EMRA) of the American College of Emergency Physicians.
-He was formerly on the board of directors for the Emergency Medicine Foundation, is an active member of the Society for Academic Emergency Medicine, the American College of Emergency Physicians, and is a widely sought after speaker on issues related to emergency care and health policy.
-He serves on the editorial board for Annals of Emergency Medicine.
-In fall 2020, Carr was elected to the National Academy of Medicine.
+Carr has received several professional awards, including the Society for Academic Emergency Medicine Young Investigator Award, the American College of Emergency Physicians Young Physician Leadership Fellowship, a Golden Apple teaching award from the University of Pennsylvania, Best Manuscript recognition from the Eastern Association for the Surgery of Trauma, and inclusion in Philadelphia Magazines "Top Doctors" lists.

+In 2020 he was elected to the National Academy of Medicine.
+In 2022 he received the "Chair of the Year Award" from the Emergency Medicine Residents' Association.
+He serves on the editorial board of Annals of Emergency Medicine.